justinthompson593/EsvApiInterface/README.md

 * **Saving and Output Options**

 These can be used in any order.
 But because the `-s` flag can be followed by 1 or 2 arguments, it's best to put your searches at the end of your command.
+Running `$ EsvApiInterface -s "and brought the king"` will open an HTML file with the search results from the entire bible.

 Flag | Function | Notes
 ---- | -------- | -----